We Have won Our Clients

 Involved in an Uber Accident in Los Angeles?

-Uber accidents are becoming increasingly common as the ride-sharing industry continues to flourish.
+Uber accidents are becoming increasingly common as the ride-sharing industry continues to flourish in LA.
 Expecting this growth, the California Public Utilities Commission or “CPUC” established rules that all Transportation Network Providers (“TNP’s”), including Uber, must abide by, including a $1 million dollar per incident insurance minimum during the Uber ride when a passenger is in the Uber vehicle.

 Unsurprisingly Uber accidents involve many parties, and thus prosecuting Uber lawsuits required special knowledge of the multiple commercial and personal auto insurance policies at issue.
 In Los Angeles, Uber is mandated by California state law to carry minimum commercial insurance coverage for the purpose of protecting the Uber driver, Uber passenger, and potential pedestrians and third parties involved in Uber accidents.
 The insurance policy that may apply to you will depend on the stage of the ride at which the accident occurred.
 Applying the wrong insurance policy, as have been the case in prior claims where the lawyer was not aware of the periods, will significantly damage your case.
 These legal obstacles that you must navigate in filing your lawsuit against Uber in California is exactly why you need a Los Angeles Uber lawyer who is experienced in Uber lawsuits.